Beltus/blog/_projects/2020-03-19-face-eye-tracking-haarcascade.md

 This project is a simple yet exciting computer vision project for any one out there wishing to get their hands dirty on some cool stuff.
 So, if you are as excited as I am, then lets get down to business.

 ## Requirements
 For this project, the core library I am using is openCV.
 The methods you will see shortly have been implemented in the OpenCV package.
 In addition, I am running my code on jupyter notebook.
 The code is written using python 3.
-Feel free to use what ever environment is suitable for you, but make sure that, opencv has been installed properly.
+Feel free to use whatever environment is suitable for you, but make sure that, opencv has been installed properly depending on the computer system you are using.
-[install opencv]

 ## Step 1: Import relevant Libraries
 ```python
 import cv2
 import numpy as np
 ```
-We need access to openCV.
-So we import it and also numpy library is always handy for mathematical manipulations.
+We need access to openCV built-in methods, so we import it as above.
+Numpy library is always handy for mathematical manipulations.

 ## Step 2: Initialize HAAR CASCADE Classifier.
 ```python